tiagoirineu/personal_blog/content/post/2021-12-28-mini-project-1-rat-sightings/index.markdown

     filter(n_sightings > 1)
 ```

-Below, is the my final plot.
+Below, is the final plot.

 I have experimented with different visualizations, but mostly weren't informative.